 Another customer stated, “Their bars and stuff are proprietary and after $1000 worth of pills, membership, bars and snacks, I found out that we can substitute them with a much cheaper version.”

 There are all sorts of dieter complaints found online for Slim4Life.
 One dieter said, “Misleading advertisements and hidden costs that are not revealed until you pay your initial money.
 Way too complicated.”

 Another complained, “Just too darn expensive to keep up with!”

 After doing a lot of research, we have concluded that if there is a particular part of a diet program that is especially problematic (high cost, pills that make you jittery, too many user complaints) the real likelihood of success for the long run is slim.
-Therefore if Slim4Life does cause a lot of customer complaints, this could be a serious concern.
+Therefore if Slim4Life does cause some unhappy people, this could be a concern.

+Are we racing around to find a Slim4Life location?
 First off, it’s nice to see that “professionals” assist dieters with the Slim4Life program.
-However, we do not encourage people to use this diet plan, because there are clearly a lot of hidden expenses that the website does not readily disclose.
+However, we have reservations about this diet plan, because there may be some hidden expenses that the website does not readily disclose.
 You should also note that the clinic locations are only in three states.
-Moreover, there are much cheaper weight loss programs and supplements that have been clinically proven to work.
+There may also be cheaper weight-loss programs.

-If you’d like to shed excess pounds of fat and really slim down, we recommend a weight loss program or diet product that does not cost you a fortune, but is backed by actual clinical research.
+If you’d like to shed excess pounds of fat and really slim down, we recommend a weight-loss program or diet product that does not cost you a fortune and is backed by customer support.

-Among the top-rated products we’ve come across in 2016 is one called Leptigen.
-This diet supplement contains a proprietary blend of four ingredients, which have been shown in documented clinical studies to help increase metabolism and improve fat loss.
-Moreover, we can’t pinpoint any discussion of harmful side effects and user reviews found on the web indicate people are seeing awesome results.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+This diet supplement contains a proprietary blend of four ingredients, which have been shown via numerous customer reviews, to help dieters reach their weight-loss goals.